Nrosa01/Demeter/README.md

 # If you want your own backup system
 Check out the [wiki](https://github.com/Altair-Bueno/Demeter/wiki) to learn how to do a dotfiles backup

+# License

+[Scrips](scripts/) are licensed under the MIT license.
+Files under the [backup folder](backup/) have different licenses and belong to their respective owners